SnootyMonkey/Falkland-CMS/docs/API/collection.md

 <a name='item'/>
 ## Collection Resource

 A [collection](http://www.wordnik.com/words/collection) is a logical grouping of items to be managed together.
-A collection also has zero or more taxanomies that define hierarchical organizational structures for the items in the collection.
+A collection also has zero or more taxonomies that define hierarchical organizational structures for the items in the collection.

 Some examples of collection: